 perfidious, base, and irremediably home.

 Back to this poem, though.
 Here, the poem’s speaker asks the Muse if she inspired Dante in the writing of his Inferno.
 The response is a terse-sounding “Yes”.
 Another interesting choice in the referencing of the Inferno versus some other work by Dante.
 This is the first part or cantica of his magnum opus, ‘The Divine Comedy‘.
 In it, he described his journey through hell after being lost in dark woods.
 The poet, Virgil, one of the many poets Dante referenced in the overall work, took on the role of guide and philosopher throughout the underworld journey.
-Every sin committed in that underworld was met with a punishment that was a form of poetic justice (e.g. fortune tellers required to walk backwards so they could not see what was ahead of them — literally).
-Dante and Virgil eventually made it through hell and its many circles to reach the next level — Purgatory.
+Every sin committed in that underworld was met with a punishment that was a form of poetic justice (e.g. fortune tellers required to walk backward so they could not see what was ahead of them — literally).
+Dante and Virgil eventually made it through hell and its many circles to reach the next level: Purgatory.
 That this poem’s speaker asks the tyrannical Muse who has appeared before her about the writing by Dante of this particular work indicates either that the speaker is attempting a similar work of such complexity and skill or that she considers her journey as a poet as that of Dante’s through Hell.
 Perhaps a bit of both, given Akhmatova’s own poetry and life.

 All that I am hangs by a thread tonight